da4all/da4all.github.io/_cards/the-point-of-collection.md

 title: "The Point of Collection"

 teaser: >
-  Mimi Onuoha presents five theses about data collection that are important to keep in mind while working with data.
+  In this article, Mimi Onuoha presents five theses about data collection that are important to keep in mind while working with data.

 keywords:
   - "Data Collection"